Peralta 1st CG in majors, Brews top Nats to open twinbill

 Soto’s frustration has become more evident as the season has moved on and his offensive production lags.
 His offensive struggles are relative to his past success — he led MLB in OPS in 2020 — yet they are an issue for an ineffective Washington offense.

 Soto’s OPS is more than 300 points lower than it was last season.

-The Nationals entered Saturday 27th in runs scored.
+“It’s very tough for me,” Soto said.
+“I try to control it.
+The emotion is coming out.
+Forget about it and keep going.”

 Schwarber hit his ninth homer, a 439-foot drive in the fourth.